gmindick/IMDb-Movie-Analysis/README.md

 After pulling data from each of the sources, general data cleaning and visualizations were created to compare the two sources.

-Machine learning was then done to predict movie reviews based on movie scores usign Pyspark.
+Machine learning was then done to predict movie reviews based on movie scores using Pyspark.
 A more detailed rundown of each task can be found in the code document.